Hestra Army Leather Heli Ski 3-Finger Mitt Review

 Our Analysis and Test Results

 The Hestra Army Leather Heli Ski 3-Finger Mitt is our review team's favorite "lobster claw" or "trigger finger" mitten.
 It is among the warmest models we tested but offers far better dexterity than any other mitt in our review.
 Even for folks who don't typically like the clunky feel of a mitt still liked this model because it provides enough dexterity and respectable feel combined with a TON of warmth.

 The Leather 3-Finger Mitts are warmer than you might think, especially when you consider that it has a removable glove (not mitten) fleece liner.
 After our side-by-side testing, we thought the 3-Finger Mitt is one of the warmest overall.
-While some of the contenders were close, the 3-Finger was not quite as warm as our warmest gloves, the Black Diamond Guide, and a little warmer than The North Face Montana Mitt.
-We didn't think the 3-Finger was as warm as the Hestra Army Leather Heli Mitt.
+While some of the contenders were close, the 3-Finger wasn't quite as toasty as our warmest gloves, the Black Diamond Guide, and a little warmer than The North Face Montana Mitt.
+The 3-Finger wasn't was as warm as its mitten cousin by Hestra, the Army Leather Heli Mitt.